 If you would like to try selling some of the items in your home, set up a “for sale” station.

 This can be anywhere in your home and items can be in plastic tubs or stored on shelves.
 Set aside time once per week to list and/or re-list the items you have for sale on Kijiji, Craigslist and/or eBay.
 If your items don’t sell within a reasonable amount of time, donate them.

 If you’d like to save all of your items for a yard sale, be sure to donate all items that don’t sell once your yard sale is over.
 If it didn’t sell one year, it’s not likely to sell the next.

 (Our donation station is in a corner of our basement, but I just cleared it out the other day to take the items to the local thrift store, so here they are sitting in the dining room.)

 Perhaps you can’t be bothered with selling things, and would rather donate items you no longer need.
 That’s great!
 Set up a donation station in your home for storing these items until you can make it to the thrift store.

 Our donation station is in the basement, but you can keep yours anywhere that you will be able to see it often.

-Make a weekly, bi-weekly or monthly trip to drop of your donations.
+Make a weekly, bi-weekly, or monthly trip to drop off your donations.
 If your pile of items to donate grows larger than the container you are using to store them, drop the items off earlier.
 Don’t let the container overflow.